Ejhfast/Proof-Search/Readme.markdown

 #### Equalities

-Equality rules are (currently) represented with --> and will be applied to sub- expressions.
-Replacements will therefore be made without reference to context.
+Equality rules are (currently) represented with --> and will be applied to sub-expressions.
+Replacements will be made without reference to context.
 E.g.

 	The rule ~(A|B)-->~A&~B can be applied to B=>~(C|F) to produce B=>~C&~F

-Despite the fact that these rules search through sub-expressions, in practice they do not seem of far higher cost than strict rewrites.
+Despite the fact that these rules search through sub-expressions, in practice they do not seem of much higher cost than strict rewrites.

 #### Generative Rules